Rahmaaaan/Taskflow/INSTALLATION.md

 2. **Move into the Project Directory**

-   Access the project directory:

    ```bash
    cd projectname
    ```

 3. **Install Dependencies**

-   Use npm to install all necessary project dependencies:
+   Use npm to install all necessary project dependencies

    ```bash
    npm install